East Malling Stream: Weir Mill, East Malling.

 Probably one of the two Domesday mills.
 The mill was marked on a map of 1706.
 The next known mention of Weir Mill was in 1810 when the mill was marked on the map accompanying the enclosure award.
 In 1840 James Phillips was the owner-occupier of the mill, which was a water corn mill with 12 ft waterwheel driving two pairs of stones.
 The pond of Weir Mill is roughly square in shape and covers an area of just over ¼ acre.
 The mill passed from James to Thomas Phillips c.1855 and to Mr. T J Dewe c,1893.
 G E Hide was working the mill in 1905 and S R Anscombe bought the mill in 1913.
-The mill last ground corn in 1930 and was bought by Whitbread Ltd., the Maidstone brewers, who used part of the mill to store hops.
+The mill last ground corn in 1950 although for the latter years the product produced was not flour but animal feed.
+The mill and was bought by Whitbread Ltd., the Wateringbury brewers, who used part of the mill to store hops.
 The mill subsequently passed into the ownership of Wm.
 Lillico & Son and was then used as a general store.
 During this time the timber part of the mill buildings were becoming derelict.